Towhid1/nlp_coding_test/Readme.md

 ```
 In the provided example, "দেশের" constitutes a complete location.
 The initial word is labeled as B-LOC, and subsequent words, such as "অর্থনীতি," are marked as O since they do not correspond to any specific tag.

+## Thought Process
+My first thought was it is Named-entity recognition (NER).
+And Machine Learning wise it is classification problem.
+I treated it as a classification problem.
+To gain a better understanding of the data, I loaded the dataset and performed visualization, revealing an imbalance issue in the distribution plot.

+Also our focus is person name so I removed the samples without person name and did under-sampling for tag like `O`.
+That help to solve imbalance issue.
+I skipped standard pre-processing like stemming because avaible libs not working.
+One common issue with them is - `অমর্ত্য সেন` became -> `অমর্ত্য স` after stemming.

+Person name average length is about 2.
+So I took only 3 surrunding words/token from both side of candidate word as feature.
+As you know we can not use `str` as features we need math representation for word/token.
+Word2vec is smart way to represent word.
+I used word2vec.

+For the model, I chose a simple multi-layered Artificial Neural Network (ANN).
+2 reasons behind this decision.
+First one is faster training and better performance. secound one is small dataset.

 ## How to train
 To train the model from scratch, follow these steps: